eddshield25/markettrend/my-website7/README.md

-# TikShop - Affiliate E-Commerce Platform
+# TikShop - Affiliate E-Commerce

-A TikTok-themed affiliate e-commerce website with separate admin panel, designed to work on GitHub Pages.
+A TikTok-themed affiliate e-commerce website that works on GitHub Pages.

 ## Features

-- **TikTok-Inspired Design**: Dark theme with TikTok's signature pink and blue accents
-- **Separate Admin Panel**: Complete admin system on a separate page
-- **Product Management**: Add, edit, delete affiliate products
-- **Bulk Upload**: Import multiple products via JSON
-- **Philippine Peso**: All prices in PHP currency (₱)
-- **Responsive Design**: Works on all devices
-- **Local Storage**: Data persists between sessions
+- 🛍️ Product catalog with TikTok-inspired design
+- 👨‍💼 Separate admin panel for product management
+- 💰 Philippine Peso currency support
+- 📱 Fully responsive design
+- 🔐 Simple admin authentication
+- 💾 Local storage for data persistence

 ## Pages

-1. **index.html** - Customer-facing storefront
+- **index.html** - Customer storefront
-2. **admin.html** - Admin panel with authentication
+- **admin.html** - Admin panel

-## Setup for GitHub Pages

-1. **Upload all files** to your GitHub repository
-2. **Enable GitHub Pages** in repository settings
-3. **Access your site** at `https://yourusername.github.io/repository-name`

-## Admin Access
+## Admin Credentials

-- **Username**: `admin`
+- Username: `admin`
-- **Password**: `password123`
+- Password: `password123`

-Visit `/admin.html` to access the admin panel.

-## Features Overview

-### Customer Storefront:
-- TikTok-inspired dark theme design
-- Browse products by platform (TikTok, Amazon, Instagram)
-- Filter products by source
-- View product details in modal
-- Click affiliate links to purchase
-- Responsive mobile design

-### Admin Panel:
-- Secure login system
-- Dashboard with statistics
-- Product management (add, edit, delete)
-- Bulk product upload via JSON
-- Analytics and insights
-- Separate from customer-facing site
+## How to Use

+1. **Browse Products**: Visit the main page to see all products
+2. **Admin Access**: Go to `/admin.html` to manage products
+3. **Add Products**: Use the admin panel to add new affiliate products
+4. **Bulk Upload**: Import multiple products using JSON format

 ## File Structure